-The Main screen is the default screen with the ignition key in the ON position.
-Pressing the key below A Home icon in any sub menu takes you back to the Main screen.
+The Main screen is the default screen that is displayed when the ignition key is in the ON position.
+Pressing the soft key below Home on any screen opens the Main screen.

-If the display is left unattended for a period (approximately 60 seconds), the system returns to the Main screen.
+If the display is left unattended (approximately 60 seconds), the system returns to the Main screen.